Smoked Mac and Cheese With Seafood

 • When onions are done, boil 1 lb uncooked pasta in salted water for one minute less than the package directions, aiming for a very al dente texture.
 Be cautious not to overcook, as the pasta will continue to cook for an additional 2 hours in the smoker.
 Strain and rinse with cold water, then set aside.

-• In a large skillet over medium heat, melt 4 tbsp butter.
+• In a large skillet over medium heat, melt 4 tablespoons butter.
 Add carmalized onions and roasted chopped garlic.
-Incorporate 2 tbsp dijon mustard, 1 tsp salt and ½ tsp pepper.
+Incorporate 2 tbsp dijon mustard, 1 teaspoon salt and ½ teaspoon pepper.
 Whisk in ¼ cup flour.
 Continue whisking for 2 minutes.
-Reduce heat to low and gradually add 4 cups whole milk, stirring constantly.
+Gradually add 4 cups whole milk, stirring constantly.
 Bring the mixture to a boil, continuing to cook while whisking constantly.
-Reduce heat and simmer until the sauce thickens a little bit.
+Reduce heat and simmer until the sauce coats the back of a spoon (just slightly thickened).
+It will dry out some when it smokes so you kind of want it slightly soupy in this step.

-• Remove the skillet from the heat and add ¼ lb cooked shrimp, ¼ lb imitation crab, 1 cup sharp cheddar cheese and 1 cup gruyere cheese, stirring until cheese is melted and sauce is smooth.
+• Remove the skillet from the heat and add ¼ pound cooked shrimp, ¼ pound imitation crab, 1 cup sharp cheddar cheese and 1 cup gruyere cheese, stirring until cheese is melted and sauce is smooth.

-• When the macaroni has 25 minutes left, melt 2 tbsp butter in a skillet.
-Add ¼ lb scallops and cook for 1-2 minutes per side.
+• When the macaroni has 25 minutes left, melt 2 tablespoons butter in a skillet.
+Add ¼ pound scallops and cook for 1-2 minutes per side.
 Chop and set aside.

-• In the same skillet, melt 1 tbsp butter.
+• In the same skillet, melt 1 tablespoon butter.
 Add 2 cloves of garlic and cook for 1 minutes.
-Add 1 cup bread crumbs, ½ tsp salt and ¼ tsp pepper and cook until bread crumbs are toasted.
+Add 1 cup bread crumbs, ½ teaspoon salt and ¼ teaspoon pepper and cook until bread crumbs are toasted.

 • Stir the scallops into the macaroni.
 Top with breadcrumb mixture and continue to smoke for another 15 minutes before removing it from the smoker.